-Exhibit Number Description Incorporated by Reference From Form Incorporated by Reference From Exhibit Number Date Filed 3.1 Amended and Restated Certificate of Incorporation 10-Q 3.1 March 14, 2012 3.2 Amended and Restated Bylaws 8-K 3.1 January 22, 2013 4.1 Form of Common Stock certificate of the Registrant S-1/A 4.1 January 9, 2012 10.9 Form of Performance-Based Restricted Stock Unit Award Agreement under the 2011 Stock Plan Filed herewith 31.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act Filed herewith 31.2 Certification of the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act Filed herewith 32.1 Certification of the Chief Executive Officer and the Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act Furnished herewith 101.INS XBRL Instance Document Filed herewith 101.SCH XBRL Taxonomy Extension Schema Document Filed herewith 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document Filed herewith 101.DEF XBRL Taxonomy Extension Definition Linkbase Document Filed herewith 101.LAB XBRL Taxonomy Extension Label Linkbase Document Filed herewith 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed herewith
+Exhibit Number Description Incorporated by Reference From Form Incorporated by Reference From Exhibit Number Date Filed 3.1 Amended and Restated Certificate of Incorporation 10-Q 3.1 March 14, 2012 3.2 Amended and Restated Bylaws 8-K 3.1 January 22, 2013 4.1 Form of Common Stock certificate of the Registrant S-1/A 4.1 January 9, 2012 31.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act Filed herewith 31.2 Certification of the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act Filed herewith 32.1 Certification of the Chief Executive Officer and the Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act Furnished herewith 101.INS XBRL Instance Document Filed herewith 101.SCH XBRL Taxonomy Extension Schema Document Filed herewith 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document Filed herewith 101.DEF XBRL Taxonomy Extension Definition Linkbase Document Filed herewith 101.LAB XBRL Taxonomy Extension Label Linkbase Document Filed herewith 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed herewith

-^{} The certifications furnished in Exhibit 32.1 hereto are deemed to accompany this Quarterly Report on Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
+The certifications furnished in Exhibit 32.1 hereto are deemed to accompany this Quarterly Report on Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
 Such certifications will not be deemed to be incorporated by reference into any filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent that the registrant specifically incorporates it by reference.